auralia/nationstates-autotelegram/README.md

 ### Tutorial ###
 1. Obtain an API client key, and type it into the *API client key* textbox on the *Telegram* tab page.
-	* You can request an API client key from the NationStates moderators by submitting a [Getting Help Request](http://www.nationstates.net/page=help) explaining why you wish to send mass telegrams.
+	* You can request an API client key from the NationStates moderators by submitting a [Getting Help Request](http://www.nationstates.net/page=help).
+You must provide a client name that identifies either you, your region, or the script's function (e.g. "<region> Recruiting" or "<author> Campaign").
+You must also provide a short description (e.g. "For <regional> recruitment of both new and existing nations.").
+The moderators don't want or need a copy of your proposed telegram, just a one-line description.
 If your request is approved, you will receive a client key by telegram.
 	* Do not share your client key with anyone.
 	* If you obtain a new telegram ID and secret key (see below), you do **not** need to request a new client key.
 2. Obtain a telegram ID and secret key, and type them into the *Telegram ID* and *Secret key* textboxes respectively on the *Telegram* tab page.